react-navigation/react-navigation.github.io/docs/screen-tracking.md

-## Screen tracking and analytics
+---
+id: screen-tracking
+title: Screen Tracking
+sidebar_label: Screen Tracking
+---

 This example shows how to do screen tracking and send to Google Analytics.
-The approach can be adapted to any other mobile analytics SDK.
+The approach can be adapted to any other analytics SDK.

-### Screen tracking

 When using built-in navigation container, we can use `onNavigationStateChange` to track the screen.